statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

+---
+description: Actions and guards are explained by way of solving the Fizz Buzz problem using statecharts.
+---

 # FizzBuzz with Actions and guards

 FizzBuzz is a programming puzzle, easily solvable using a simple for-loop.
 The puzzle has been described in terms of an event driven system, in order to allow us to explore some statechart concepts.
 See [FizzBuzz](fizzbuzz.html) for an explanatory introduction.

 Here, we will show how [actions](glossary/action.html){:.glossary} can be used to let the statechart tell us what to do.
 We will use [guards](glossary/guard.html){:.glossary} to tell the statechart which state it should be in.
+Note that this is not an endorsement to use statecharts to solve FizzBuzz!

 ## Start with digits